Drive-by shooting rips through Port Arthur neighborhood on Tuesday - Port Arthur News

 Drive-by shooting rips through Port Arthur neighborhood on Tuesday

-Overnight gunfire erupted in a Port Arthur neighborhood on Tuesday during a drive-by shooting that authorities said fortunately injured no one.
+Overnight gunfire erupted in a Port Arthur neighborhood before daybreak Tuesday during a drive-by shooting that authorities said, fortunately, injured no one.

 Port Arthur Police Sgt.
 Toby Hall said officers responded to the 3600 block of 41st Street at approximately 1:57 a.m.
 Tuesday following shooting reports.